 *This process is not a rigid structure per se, and is adaptable to each individual.
 What is paramount, however, is that stage one techniques are learnt at a satisfactory level before processing traumatic memories.

 **This framework can also work well for anxiety, depression and other difficulties.

 Therapy sessions last for 50 minutes and are held at the same time each week (please enquire if you need more flexibility as this may be possible depending on my availability).
 I offer both short-term and long-term/open ended contracts which can be discussed at the initial consultation.

 The first step is to call or email me to arrange an initial consultation.
 You can make contact anytime in the week, even in evenings or at the weekend.
-Please be aware my phone is on silent when I am working so please leave a message with contact details and I will get back to you by the evening or the next at the latest depending on how late I am working (day time is often best time to call).
+Please be aware my phone is on silent when I am working so please do leave a message with contact details and I will usually be able to get back to you by the evening or the next day at the latest depending on how late I am working (day time is often best time to call).

 All therapy rooms provide a quiet and comfortable setting.
 The Woking therapy room is within a 1 minute walk from the train station.
 The Guildford Clinic is located near the top of the High Street, a 10 minute walk from the train station or a 5 minute walk from London Road train station.
 Local pay and display available in Guildford and Woking.

 *unfortunately the Woking Practice has no wheelchair access.

 Training, qualifications & experience

 BACP Registered and accredited Member.